gosaliajigar/Programs/src/sorting/README.md

 A: Bucket sort, the input is uniformly distributed, so Bucket sort runs in linear time.

 Q: Sorting an array of 32,000,000 integers between 0 and 32,000,000.
-A: Counting sort or Radix sort, both run in linear time on the bounded input
+A: Counting sort or Radix sort, both run in linear time on the bounded input.

 Q: Independently sorting each of 1,000,000 arrays, each with 5 elements.
 A: Insertion sort, due to the very low constant factors involved in running it on small inputs.